Aloeminium108/risky-emu-backend/README.md

   - **PORT:** Port for the server to run on.
 Anything above 1024 should be fine.
 Ensure that this port is available and that it matches the port used in the **REACT_APP_SERVER_URL** environment variable on the frontend.
   - **ORIGIN:** URL for the frontend.
 This will most likely be `http://localhost:[PORT]` where `PORT` is the port that the *frontend* is running on.
 Note that this should *not* be the same port that is specified for the backend.
   - **LOCAL:** Tells the server whether to use settings specific to local use.
 For local installation set to 1.
+  - **JWT_SECRET:** Secret variable for generating JWTs.
+Use a string that is difficult to guess.
+  - **ADMIN_PASS:** Password for the admin account.
+Use a string that is difficult to guess.
   - **POSTGRES_\*:** There are 5 environment variables for connecting to a remote database.
 If using Vercel, these should match the database environment variables that are assigned to the backend deployment when the backend is linked to a postgresql database.
 The essential environment variables that need to be added are:
     - **POSTGRES_DATABASE**
     - **POSTGRES_HOST**